John Singer Sargent: Early career

-In 1879, at the age of 23, Sargent painted a portrait of teacher Carolus-Duran; the virtuoso effort met with public approval and announced the direction his mature work would take.
+In 1879 at the age of 23, Sargent painted a portrait of his teacher Carolus-Duran; the virtuoso effort met with public approval and announced the direction his mature work would take.
 Its showing at the Paris Salon was both a tribute to his teacher and an advertisement for portrait commissions.
-Of Sargent's early work, Henry James wrote that the artist offered "the slightly 'uncanny' spectacle of a talent which on the very threshold of its career has nothing more to learn."
+Of Sargent's early work, Henry James wrote that the artist offered "the slightly 'uncanny' spectacle of a talent which on the very threshold of its career has nothing more to learn".

 After leaving Carolus-Duran's atelier, Sargent visited Spain.
 There he studied the paintings of Velázquez with a passion, absorbing the master's technique, and in his travels gathered ideas for future works.
 He was entranced with Spanish music and dance.
 The trip also re-awakened his own talent for music (which was nearly equal to his artistic talent), and which found visual expression in his early masterpiece El Jaleo (1882).
 Music would continue to play a major part in his social life as well, as he was a skillful accompanist of both amateur and professional musicians.
 Sargent became a strong advocate for modern composers, especially Gabriel Fauré.

-Trips to Italy provided sketches and ideas for several Venetian street scenes genre paintings, which effectively captured gestures and postures he would find useful in later portraiture.
+Trips to Italy provided sketches and ideas for several Venetian street-scene genre paintings, which effectively captured gestures and postures he would find useful in later portraiture.

 Upon his return to Paris, Sargent quickly received several portrait commissions.
 His career was launched.
 He immediately demonstrated the concentration and stamina that enabled him to paint with workman-like steadiness for the next twenty-five years.
 He filled in the gaps between commissions with many non-commissioned portraits of friends and colleagues.
 His fine manners, perfect French, and great skill made him a standout among the newer portraitists, and his fame quickly spread.
 He confidently set high prices and turned down unsatisfactory sitters.
-He mentored his friend Emil Fuchs who was learning to paint portraits in oils.
+He mentored his friend Emil Fuchs, who was learning to paint portraits in oils.